A Packing Checklist for Business Trips

-Pack shampoo, conditioner, hairspray, facial cleanser, toothpaste, toothbrush, razor and make-up in resealable plastic bags or a toiletry bag.
-If you are traveling by air and not planning to check your bag, keep travel restrictions in mind.
+Pack shampoo, conditioner, hairspray, facial cleanser, toothpaste, toothbrush, a razor, and make-up in resealable plastic bags or a toiletry bag.
+If you're traveling by air and not planning to check your bag, keep travel restrictions in mind.
 All liquids and gels must be smaller than 3 ounces and must be packed in quart-size plastic bags.
-Pack these bags in an outside pocket or on the top of your suitcase as they will need to be removed as you go through security checkpoints.
+Pack these bags in an outside pocket or on the top of your suitcase since you'll need to remove them as you go through security checkpoints.

-Place airline reservations, hotel confirmations and rental car confirmations in a separate folder for quick and easy reference.
-If you have these items on your phone bookmark the site or flag the email confirmation for quick access.
+Place airline reservations, hotel confirmations, and rental car confirmations in a separate folder for quick and easy reference.
+If you have these items on your phone or tablet, then bookmark the sites or flag the email confirmations for quick access.

 If you're traveling by air, make sure your laptop or tablet is easily accessible since you'll need to remove it from your briefcase as you go through security.
 Don't forget your power cords and thumb drives.

 Cell Phone Charger

 Pack both a wall charger and a portable charger or power bank in case you need to charge your phone but don't have an outlet.
-Bring a car charger if you are either traveling by car or will be renting one at your final destination.
+Bring a car charger if you're traveling by car or will be renting one at your final destination.

 Pack pens, pencils, paper clips, sticky pads, and notepads.
 Don't take an entire office supply store with you in your briefcase—just what you will actually need for your trip.

 Replenish your supply of business cards before each business trip.
-You never know you will meet and you want to be sure they can get in touch with you.
+You never know who you will meet.

 10" x 13" Envelopes for Expense Receipts

 As you drop each receipt into your envelope, make a note on the front that includes date, expense amount and the reason for the expense.
-Doing this will make filling out your expense report and ensure you can easily find all of your receipts.
+Doing this will help you save time when you submit your expense report and ensure you can easily find all of your receipts.